petsc/petsc/doc/docs/manual/dmplex.rst

 -  Traverse the mesh, picking out pieces (which in general overlap),

--  Extract some values from the solution vector, associated with this piece,
+-  Extract some values from the current solution vector, associated with this piece,

 -  Calculate some values for the piece, and

 -  Insert these values into the residual vector

-DMPlex separates these different concerns by passing sets of points, which are just ``PetscInt``\ s, from mesh traversal routines to data extraction routines and back.
+DMPlex separates these different concerns by passing sets of points  from mesh traversal routines to data extraction routines and back.
 In this way, the ``PetscSection`` which structures the data inside a ``Vec`` does not need to know anything about the mesh inside a DMPlex.